 We were giddy to be all in together; everything was still new and exciting with the business, and it felt like we were embarking on an adventure.
 I remember sharing my excitement on Facebook, announcing to the world that together, Chris and I were “in it to win it.”
 From the work Chris had done so far, we were able to estimate how much profit we expected to generate through ads each month.
 We knew we weren’t making enough to equate to two full salaries, but we could cover rent, childcare, food, and basic expenses.
 We trusted we’d be able to scale with our new strategy.
 And we did—within the first month, the results exceeded our expectations.
 After paying our bills, we funneled whatever profits were left back into online advertising, increasing our spend and revenue every month.

 For early ads, Chris used professional photos of the deodorant paired with language highlighting our founding story and what made us unique, as well as how we were being received by recent press.
 Stuff like, “Made in a Portland, OR kitchen with natural, vegan ingredients and essential oils like cedarwood and bergamot.
 Endorsed by Alicia Silverstone and Fox!”
 I was meticulous about how our ads looked, and Chris tested dozens of variants of images and copy at once to see what was performing best.
 We didn’t have formal brand guidelines yet, but we were intentional about every decision so that everything looked and sounded consistent.
-One carousel video ad was especially successful—a sequence of the five deodorants, with bright colors and swirling illustrations from the labels in the background that created a strobing, hypnotic effect.
+One carousel video ad was especially successful—a sequence of images of the five deodorants, with bright colors and swirling illustrations from the labels in the background that created a strobing, hypnotic effect.
 When the ad took off, we put more budget into it.

 Orders were pouring in, which quickly allowed us to scale from spending a hundred dollars a day on ads to several thousand.
-That may sound like a lot, and conceivably, you could start with much less, but Chris spent enough to test a bunch of ad groups, and we were committed to driving awareness regardless of whether it converted to sales.
-When the return on investment was 8x-10x right away, we scaled to spend more.
+That may sound like a lot—and conceivably, you could start with much less—but Chris spent enough to test a bunch of ad groups, and we were committed to driving awareness regardless of whether it converted to sales.
+When the return on investment was eight to ten times right away, we scaled to spend more.
 Facebook ads were relatively new at the time, and people weren’t yet tired of seeing them in their feeds.
 Plus, they were affordable.
 Chris learned to use the resulting data for consumer insights and research, allowing us to hone our messaging and “brand voice”—the tone we struck in our content online—and tap into new audiences.
 He also developed Google ads, which were equally successful.
 Our social media following was booming, and we were getting tons of new subscribers to the newsletter.